 Trump Attacks Amazon for Hurting U.S. Post Office (Audio)

-Robert Hockett, a professor at Cornell University Law School, discuses President Trump’s claims that Amazon is costing the U.S. Postal Service a "fortune" amid repeated claims that Amazon does not fully pay its taxes.
-He speaks with Bloomberg’s June Grasso on Bloomberg Radio’s "Politics, Policy, Power and Law."
+(Bloomberg) -- Robert Hockett, a professor at Cornell University Law School, discuses President Trump’s claims that Amazon is costing the U.S. Postal Service a "fortune" and repeated claims that Amazon does not fully pay its taxes.
+Plus, Charles Warren, chair of the environmental practice at Kramer Levin Naftalis and Frankel, discusses plans by the Trump administration to roll back Obama-era fuel economy standards for automakers, citing high costs as the reason for the rollback.
+They speak with Bloomberg’s June Grasso.